Importing Your Previous Logbooks

 Others

-If your airline system provides you with all required logbook information in a different format, submit a request via the in-app Support Hub and the team will evaluate whether it can be imported.
+If your airline system provides you with all required logbook information in a different format, submit a request via the web app "Send Feedback" and the team will evaluate whether it can be imported.

 Standard Spreadsheet